mleduque/TheSwordofNoober/README.md

 ##### Version 2.0.0 (, 2019)

-- Renamed Setup-TNoober.tp2 -> tnoober.tp2 to support AL|EN's "Project Infinity".
+- Renamed *Setup-TNoober.tp2* -> *tnoober.tp2* to support AL|EN's "Project Infinity".
 - Added tnoober.ini metadata file to support AL|EN's "Project Infinity".
+- The sword of Noober (tson#p.itm): fixed wrong header icon, added missing opcodes for a full Sleep effect (#142, #141, #139 and #174).
 - Converted inventory BAMs to EE: This feature attempts to modify traditional inventory BAMs so that both the large and small icons are utilized by the EE games.
 The inventory BAM must have two sequences, the first containing the "large" inventory icon frame and the second containing the "small" inventory icon frame to be processed.
 Inventory icon BAMs in the bam folder that meet these requirements are patched and saved back to the override folder.
-- Reorganized mod architecture tree: created folders to sort files according to their types.
-- Reorganized component (DESIGNATED number).
+- Reorganized component (*DESIGNATED* number) and added LABEL "*the_sword_of_noober*".
-- Added REQUIRE_PREDICATE process to avoid installing the mod in inaccurate games.
+- Added `REQUIRE_PREDICATE` process to avoid installing the mod in inaccurate games.
 - Added README command in tp2.
 - Replaced AUTHOR keyword with SUPPORT.
-- Updated and renamed readme file to tnoober-readme-%LANGUAGE%.
+- Updated and renamed readme file to *tnoober-readme-%LANGUAGE%.txt*.
 - Updated French and English translations (Gwendolyne).
+- Reorganized mod architecture tree: created folders to sort files according to their types.

 ##

 ##### Version 1.2 (July 31, 2019)

-- Added BG2EE compatibility (By deratiseur)
+- Added native BG2EE compatibility (By deratiseur)
 - Updated WeiDU installer to v246.

 ##